matthew-li/lbnl_hpl_doc/readme.md

 **Cores Per Node**

 ```
-cat /proc/cpuinfo
+lscpu
 ```

-Look at the final entry under `processor` and add 1.
+Look at the value corresponding to `CPU(s)`.

 ***

 **Speed Per Core**

 ```
-cat /proc/cpuinfo
+lscpu
 ```

-Look under `model name` for the number of GHz.
+Look at number of GHz in the value corresponding to `Model name`.

 ***